-Mercury is known for its toxicity and for causing health problems around the world.
+Mercury is known for its toxicity and for causing problems around the world.
 So many people ask about what is dangerous and if you can actually touch mercury with your bare hands?
 The answer, surprisingly, is yes.

 Mercury is not absorbed by our skin, so we can touch it without suffering any negative effects.